 Lucy has been responsible for strategic management of international taxation issues including analysis of corporate wide transactions and profitability, evidentiary preparation including selecting and instructing experts preparing independent reports, consideration of impact of Mutual Agreement Protocol meetings and negotiation of Advanced Pricing Agreement.

 Lucy has advanced analytical skills and she was conferred a Master of Laws from University of Melbourne which included a thesis in intellectual property.
+She is on the editorial panel of the Australian Intellectual Property Law Bulletin.
 Her recent publications include:

 She regularly is requested to present on legal issues.
 Her recent presentations include:

-Lucy read with Peter Wallis and her senior mentor is Philip Solomon QC.
+Lucy read with Peter Wallis SC and her senior mentor is Philip Solomon QC.